 Once these insulin levels drop, this will produce the feeling of hunger.
 This is going to have you deep in your fridge even if you don’t actually need more food.

-The other problem with calorie restricted diets is that they will lower your metabolic rate over time.
+Further, there’s another big problem with calorie restricted diets; they’ll lower your metabolic rate over time.

 This is because your body has noted the lack of nutrients, and has responded by conserving energy where it can.